vmstio/docs/content/about/defederation.md

 Most respondents emphasized the importance of personal choice in federation:

-> "I still think the decision to block/not block should be left to individual users" reflects a common sentiment throughout the responses.
+> "I still think the decision to block/not block should be left to individual users."

 Users value the ability to make granular decisions about their Threads interactions, with some maintaining separate accounts for different purposes.